 Bark – Grey in colour and exudes an irritant secretions on incising

-Leaves – Simple, obovate – oblong, ashy grey
+Leaves – Simple, obovate – oblong, ashy gray

 Inflorescence – Compound panicle